Hephaestus-Arm/HephaestusArm2/assembly.md

 <img src="photos/73.jpg" width="300">
 <img src="photos/72.jpg" width="300">

-After removing the support material , go through each part and chamfer the edges where a motor goes as shown in the pictures below (This step is **critica** for ensuring your smart servos fit easily.)
+After removing the support material , go through each part and chamfer the edges where a motor goes as shown in the pictures below (This step is **critical** for ensuring your smart servos fit easily.)

 <img src="photos/temppic.jpg" width="300"> <!--base joint-->
 <img src="photos/temppic.jpg" width="300"> <!--middle joint-->